bcc-code/bcc-media-adr/02-analytics/technical.md

 | --------------- | -------------- | --------------------- |
 | Event ID        | eventID        | `notification_open`   |
 | Notification id | notificationId | for tracking purposes |

+--

+# Planned

+These have not been implemented yet.

 ## Social auth clicked (social_auth_clicked)